‘Just in time’ hiring doesn’t work anymore for most tech-skilled positions

 Hiring the best tech talent is a challenge for everyone regardless of whether you’re located in the heart of Silicon Valley and other Coastal tech hubs, or in the heart of the Midwest like in our very own Indianapolis tech community.

-Large, medium or small; established, scale-up or startup; tech and tech-enabled companies alike all struggle to find and hire highly qualified people for certain technical roles, but especially for software developers, engineers, and specialized or emerging roles.
-This is despite Indianapolis being ranked #5 for Cities Creating the Most Technology Jobs by Forbes (2017).
+Large, medium or small; established, scale-up or startup; tech and tech-enabled companies all struggled to find and hire highly qualified people for certain technical roles prior to the pandemic, but especially for software developers, engineers, and specialized or emerging roles.

-The hiring pipeline he described can begin up to 18 months to three years before bringing tech talent on board full time.
+The hiring pipeline he described can begin from 18 months to three years before bringing tech talent on board full time.
 The benefits are worth the wait, according to Tyner, and the internships and lengthened hiring timeline mitigates the risks of a bad hire as well.

-“There are more jobs available in Indianapolis than there are experienced and well-trained job seekers, so you’re getting off on the wrong foot if you’re waiting until you have an actual job opening to line up great talent to join your team,” said Kristen Hamerstadt, vice president of marketing, SmarterHQ.
+“There are more jobs available in Indianapolis than there are experienced and well-trained job seekers, so you’re getting off on the wrong foot if you’re waiting until you have an actual job opening to line up great talent to join your team,” said Kristen Hamerstadt, senior director, partner marketing at Wunderkind.
 “Investing in talent and building relationships now helps you plan for the future.
 Plus, you can steer interns toward mentors and resources that will help prepare them to hit the ground running when they graduate, and those relationships make a big difference when you’re competing with out-of-state tech giants and the lure of the Coasts.”

-Of course, it doesn’t work out 100 percent of the time and SmarterHQ prides itself on transparency and being upfront with interns and potential full-time hires that there may not be available headcount months down the road when they graduate.
+Of course, it doesn’t work out 100 percent of the time and Wunderkind prides itself on transparency and being upfront with interns and potential full-time hires that there may not be available headcount months down the road when they graduate.
 There are too many uncertainties to make guarantees to incoming college seniors right when they are finishing their internships.
-However, SmarterHQ has experimented with continuing part-time employment, and by the time seniors are interviewing at job fairs on campus in the fall and into the New Year, things have firmed up enough for SmarterHQ to make offers to their top choices for full-time employment.
+However, Wunderkind has experimented with continuing part-time employment after the internships, and by the time seniors are interviewing at job fairs on campus in the fall and into the New Year, things have firmed up enough for Wunderkind to make offers to their top choices for full-time employment.

 “I think forecasting is one of the hardest things in business,” Tyner said.
 “It is always going to be an imperfect process, but we try to think about staffing from a short-term, mid-term and long-term perspective.
 For instance, when building out an engineering team we know that resources are scarce and that’s why we approach it as a two- to three-year process and guarantee dollars towards programs like Xtern knowing that we’re getting the cream of the crop in talent and helping to develop their skills ourselves.”